alnvdl/SimpleCompression/README.md

 A simple compression program that uses Huffman coding.

-This is the report (in Portuguse) that was part of the project.
+This was a college project (Data Structures II).
+The report that was bundled together with the code follows below (in Portuguese).

 # Como utilizar
 Para compilar o código, rode o seguinte comando (em sistemas Unix):